-Sages need to be ‘experts’ within the domain they represent and have excellent communications skills.
-‘Expertise’ can include relevant qualifications, extensive and demonstrated domain experience, or a consensus by relevant peers that the Sage brings particular value to the platform.
+Sages need to be ‘experts’ in a particular domain and have excellent communication skills.
+‘Expertise’ is usually demonstrated by relevant qualifications, extensive domain experience, and/or a consensus by industry peers that the Sage brings significant value to the platform.

-You can contact either Sage.fm directly or a Sage.fm Association (see below).
-Sage.fm develops partnerships with Associations to help identify the most experienced and knowledgable Sages within a particular domain.
-Sages are required to demonstrate that they have the required qualifications, experience or credentials before they are approved.
+You can contact Sage.fm directly or via an approved Sage.fm Business (see below).
+Sage.fm develops partnerships with industry groups (e.g. companies, associations and networks) to help identify the most experienced and knowledgeable Sages within a particular domain.
+Sages are required to demonstrate that they have the required qualifications, experience and/or credentials before they are approved.

-As first impressions are everything, you need a great photo!
+First impressions are everything, so you will need a great photo!
 Your profile photo should be high-resolution and in portrait style, and conform as much as possible to the following guidelines:

 Yes.
 Seekers are asked to rate their conversation with a Sage and leave a comment about their experience.
-An averaged rating, as well as Seeker comments, will be included on a Sage’s profile.
+An averaged rating, as well as Seeker comments, will be included on each Sage’s profile.